-If the patient has had an allogeneic hematopoietic stem cell transplant or a recent non-leukocyte reduced blood transfusion, results may be inaccurate due to the presence of donor DNA.
-Call Mayo Clinic Laboratories for instructions regarding testing patients who have received a bone marrow transplant.
+If the patient has had an allogeneic hematopoietic stem cell transplant or a recent blood transfusion, results may be inaccurate due to the presence of donor DNA.
+Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.